All Episodes

 How about that?

-How about a girl's 15 years old?
+How about a girl who's 15 years old?

-I focus on how I live my new smaller, healthier life one day at a time.
+I focus on how I live my new, smaller, healthier life one day at a time.

 I was a very sick man for a long time.